 This is why we founded BrightWave Pain Therapy.
 We provide therapeutic, Class IV Laser treatments to others—offering them powerful relief from chronic and acute pain.
 It’s scientifically proven and it works.

-BrightWave Pain Therapy is not a diagnosis or treatment by a physician or other licensed medical care provider.
+BrightWave Pain Therapy will work adjunctively along with your current medical care.
 It is therapy and is not intended to replace medical diagnosis or treatment.
 If you have, or suspect that you have a medical problem, please consult with your physician for diagnosis and/or treatment.
 Please consult the Informed Consent Form for possible side effects and risks/benefits.